michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 One reason we couldn't advise entrepreneurs well was because we didn't have *good problems* to offer them.
 So perhaps we could get better at that?

-At a first brush, "what problem should I work on?" is a classic EA question - isn't this just cause prioritization?
+At first blush, "what problem should I work on?" is a classic EA question - isn't this just cause prioritization?
 However, if you look at the cause prioritization work that we've actually done, it's all *far* too high-level to be action-guiding if you're actually looking to do new things.
 Knowing that